-Think of it like a back-to-school haircut, and it has an important utilitarian purpose.
+Think of it like a back-to-school haircut, and one that has an important utilitarian purpose.

 "As we transition from summer to fall, the amount of light your plant receives will most likely decrease," says Marino.
 "Your plant will have less energy to maintain all its new summer growth and may begin to drop some leaves.
 This is perfectly normal.
 Your plant is adjusting to the lower light levels.
 You can give your plants a hand by pulling off a few leaves to help them retain lush and bushy foliage."